We’ve all heard it said “You can’t teach an old dog new tricks” and the sad thing is most of us believe it.

 The fact is age doesn’t stop you from achieving new goals it just makes it more challenging, and, the bigger the challenge the greater the reward.
 Four years ago at the age of 40, I set foot in a gym for the first time ever.
 Four years later I’m now a personal trainer myself.

 I am not saying that age doesn’t matter or affect our lifestyles, and I don’t agree that 40 is the new 30.
 Anyone over the age of 40 who has spent two decades building a career or raising a family will agree 40 is 40 and 50 is 50!!!
 Building a career or raising a family or just getting by day to day takes its toll.
 We are so busy with everything else we usually neglect ourselves.

-It is no secret that as we age the tummy starts to expand, the hips spread, muscle looses its firmness and joints begin to ache.
+It is no secret that as we age the tummy starts to expand, the hips spread, muscle loses its firmness and joints begin to ache.
 There is also the added risk of type 2 diabetes, osteoporosis, high blood pressure, high cholesterol, heart disease for some of us.
-The good news however, is that all this can be delayed or reversed just by becoming more physically active.
+The good news, however, is that all this can be delayed or reversed just by becoming more physically active.

 So, where do you start?
 What are your options?

 The first thing you need to do is decide what it is you want and set a goal.
 If you have been hearing that nagging voice in your head like I used to, you have a fair idea of what it is you want.
 It may be shedding a few pounds or even gaining a few.
 You may want to work on your posture after a lifetime of slouching over a desk.
 Or, maybe you just want to feel better in yourself – fresher and more energised.

 You could join your local gym and follow the masses doing a few hours of cardio a week, running the road to nowhere, but while this may have its benefits it can be boring and slow to show results.
 It is also worth remembering that cardio such as running on a treadmill is considered high impact and me not be the best form of exercise if you have any joint, back or hip problems.